 "This case is a long way from being over," said Dion G. Rassias, a lawyer representing Mack's widow.
 "That apology applies to Lester from the grave, and we very much look forward to trial."

 Founded in 1884, Salem has long held close ties to the county power brokers and counts among its members Oscar Vance, the former head of the Montgomery County Detectives Bureau, and county Common Pleas Court Judge Garrett Page.

-In hope of winning their contract dispute with Logan, the church's lawyers devised a plan to bring a criminal theft case against him as leverage to force him to settle, a series of March 2008 e-mails submitted as part of the court record shows.
+In hope of winning their contract dispute with Logan, the church’s lawyers devised a plan to bring a criminal theft case against him in hopes of using it as leverage to force him to settle, a series of March 2008 e-mails submitted as part of the court record shows.

 Page, then serving as Montgomery County treasurer and head of the church’s steering committee, gave their plan to approach Ferman “the green light” in an e-mail later that year.
 He attended a meeting in which a church lawyer urged the district attorney to take on the case.